exasol/powerbi-exasol/README.md

 ## Prerequisites

 * Install the [Exasol ODBC driver (EXASOL_ODBC_*.msi)](https://www.exasol.com/portal/display/DOWNLOAD/6.0) (if you are not sure if you shall install the 32 Bit or 64 Bit version install both versions)
-* Install the current version of Power BI desktop (the connector was tested with version Version: 2.48.4792.481 64-bit (July, 2017))
+* Install the current version of Power BI desktop (latest tested version 2.62.5222.601 64-bit (September 2018))

 ## Enable Connector in Power BI Desktop